Net Seller Proceeds.

 Are you selling a home?
 If so, use this calculator to figure your ultimate net proceeds from a sale after factoring in your closing costs.
 Enter your current mortgage balance, any loan pre-payment penalties, property taxes, transfer fees & Realtor commissions to quickly figure how much you'll have set aside after the transaction.

-If you are using your proceeds to buy another house, we publish current Columbus mortgage rates under the calculator.
+If you are using your proceeds to buy another house, we publish current Seattle mortgage rates under the calculator.

 Seller Closing Costs: Things to Consider